Switching Point Optimization for Abstract Parabolic Equations: Numerical experiments

 For our numerical tests, we consider a setting similar to the one in Remark~\ref{rem:assus}.
 For the spaces $X$ and $\DD$, we again choose $\DD = H^1_0(\Omega)$ and $X = H^{-1}(\Omega)$, where $\Omega = (0,1)^2$ is the unit square in two spatial dimensions.
 For the operator $A$, we choose the (negative) Laplacian $A = - \Delta : H^1_0(\Omega) \to H^{-1}(\Omega)$ such that all conditions in Assumption~\ref{assu:spaces} and the assumption of maximal parabolic regularity from Assumption~\ref{assu:maxparreg} are fulfilled, see Remark~\ref{rem:assus}.
 The nonlinearity is simply set to zero, i.e., $f\equiv 0$, such that the state equation is linear and just given by the heat equation with homogeneous Dirichlet boundary conditions.
 Note that $f \equiv 0$ trivially satisfies Assumption~\ref{assu:f} with $q=2$ and all additional conditions in Theorem~\ref{thm:gradlip}.
 Furthermore, the objective is given by a tracking type objective of the form

-where $\alpha \geq 0$ is a given Tikhonov parameter and $y_d \in L^2(0,T;L^2(\Omega))$ and $\tau_d \in \R^n$ are given desired state and desired switching points.
+where $y_d \in L^2(0,T;L^2(\Omega))$ and $\tau_d \in \R^n$ are given desired state and desired switching points.
 Note that $J$ clearly satisfies the conditions in Assumption~\ref{assu:obj}, but also the additional assumptions from Theorem~\ref{thm:gradlip}.
 Finally, the form functions are of the form \eqref{eq:switch} with a function $\psi \in \DD = H^1_0(\Omega)$ such that Assumption~\ref{assu:formfunc} and the additional condition in Theorem~\ref{thm:gradlip} are fulfilled, too.
 To summarize, the convergence result from Corollary~\ref{cor:proxconv} applies in this example.